High Desert Midwifery, LLC

 • NM Health Exchange does not cover Home Births

 • Medicaid-Presbyterian and BCBS Centennial ( I am not contracted with Western Skies).
+I no longer accept Medicaid as primary payment.
+Exception being repeat clients.

 • Health savings accounts (3.7% credit card processing fee added)